briangmilnes/rusticate/README.md

 ## Overview

 **Rusticate** is a suite of 76+ AST-based tools for analyzing and automatically fixing Rust codebases.
 Unlike traditional linters that rely on string manipulation or regex, Rusticate uses the Rust Analyzer syntax tree (`ra_ap_syntax`) for precise, reliable code transformations.

+**Note:** While Rusticate is a general-purpose Rust analysis toolkit, some tools are specific to the [APAS-AI](https://github.com/briangmilnes/APAS-AI) project (Algorithm Performance Analysis System - a comprehensive Rust implementation of algorithms and data structures).
+These APAS-specific tools handle chapter migration (Chap18 → Chap19), module naming conventions, and parallelism patterns specific to that codebase.

 ### Key Features